AustinHartman/perturb_seed/README.md

 ```

 Each YAML file specifies the input h5ad AnnData object, sgRNA library, reference genome paths, and other parameters.

+**Expected runtime:** On a machine comparable to the one described above (256 GB memory, 32 CPUs), a single dataset typically completes in ~10 minutes, though this depends on the on-disk matrix format of the input AnnData object (e.g. dense vs. sparse, CSR vs. CSC), which affects how quickly the data can be loaded and processed.

 #### Parameters: